-Immediately prior to pricing of this offering, through a series of transactions, we will acquire all the equity interests in the Legacy Funds, Florida Sidecar Fund and its general partner, as well as certain assets from Fund I and Fund III Parent Fund, which collectively will constitute the Legacy Portfolio.
+Immediately prior to pricing of this offering, through a series of transactions, we acquired all the equity interests in the Legacy Funds, Florida Sidecar Fund and its general partner, as well as certain assets from Fund I and Fund III Parent Fund, which collectively constitute the Legacy Portfolio.
 The Legacy Funds are managed by affiliates of our investment adviser.
 The investments included in the Legacy Portfolio have a collective fair value of approximately \$315.6 million as of June 30, 2013, as determined by our Board of Directors based on management's internal analysis and positive assurance from a third-party independent valuation firm.
-After the Formation Transactions, the Legacy Portfolio will consist of: (1) approximately \$326.3 million in investments; (2) an aggregate of approximately \$67.1 million in cash, interest receivable and other assets; and (3) liabilities of approximately \$202.2 million of SBA-guaranteed debt payable.
-In connection with our acquisition of the Legacy Portfolio, we will issue an aggregate of approximately 9.0 million shares of our common stock to the Legacy Investors.
-Subject to final SBA approval, after completion of the Formation Transactions, we will have two SBIC-licensed subsidiaries that intend to elect to be treated as BDCs under the 1940 Act.
+After the Formation Transactions, the Legacy Portfolio consists of: (1) approximately \$326.3 million in investments; (2) an aggregate of approximately \$67.1 million in cash, interest receivable and other assets; and (3) liabilities of approximately \$202.2 million of SBA-guaranteed debt payable.
+In connection with our acquisition of the Legacy Portfolio, we issued an aggregate of approximately 9.0 million shares of our common stock to the Legacy Investors.
+Subject to final SBA approval, after completion of the Formation Transactions, we have two SBIClicensed subsidiaries that have elected to be treated as BDCs under the 1940 Act.
 See "Formation Transactions."
-In addition to our existing SBA-guaranteed debentures, we intend to utilize the proceeds of sales of SBA-guaranteed debentures by these two wholly owned subsidiaries to make portfolio investments, which we expect will further enhance returns to our stockholders.
+In addition to our existing SBA-guaranteed debentures, we intend to utilize the proceeds of sales of SBAguaranteed debentures by these two wholly owned subsidiaries to make portfolio investments, which we expect will further enhance returns to our stockholders.
 We may also seek other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering.